College of Graduate Studies and Research

 - Access to internet/computer capacity for online coursework.

-- Transportation to Lynchburg College campus or Roanoke Higher Education Center for occasional in-person Saturday classes 1-2 times per semester.
+- Transportation to University of Lynchburg campus or Roanoke Higher Education Center for occasional in-person Saturday classes 1-2 times per semester for some courses.

 Offering ten required courses for Virginia endorsement in ECSE.